 Unlike what comes out of most courtrooms, everything you’ve heard about “Murder One” is true.
-Steven Bochco’s latest drama is indeed the class act of the 1995-96 season’s rookies -- a tightly written, engrossing drama as notable for the enormously compelling presence of star Daniel Benzali as the audacity of its premise.
+Steven Bochco’s latest drama is indeed the class act of the 1995-96 season’s rookies — a tightly written, engrossing drama as notable for the enormously compelling presence of star Daniel Benzali as the audacity of its premise.
 ABC is giving the show a flying leap at its Thursday competition, “ER,” with three Tuesday airings, though the best bet for the series would still be a change of venue.

 Granted, it’s hard to believe that a significant portion of those who sample the show won’t get hooked, but the ferocious loyalty of women to “ER” — and the lack of a lead-in — will doubtless limit “Murder’s” prospects on Thursdays.
 The mid-to high-teen share ABC is hoping for appears within reach, but the series could just as easily wind up in the low teens, leaving ABC with a real headache about what to do with another high-quality drama.

 Though much will be made of parallels to the O.J.
 Simpson trial, the show’s behind-the-scenes look at a single high-profile trial over the course of a season quickly establishes a case on its own merits — providing a glimpse into private lives of the rich and powerful as well as the complexity of such proceedings.

 Benzali plays Ted Hoffman, a superstar defense attorney who handles clients like Neil Avedon (Jason Gedrick), a shining young star prone to doing things like getting loaded and strangling a swan at the Bel-Air Hotel.